 May 10, 1972 - Audio clip of MPR’s Bob Potter live on location during "Eight Days in May" antiwar demonstrations and Dinkytown riot.
 Audio ends abruptly when police officers knock Potter’s microphone from his hand.

-May 11, 1972 - A news feature of the "Eight Days in May" - anti-war demonstrations known as the Dinkytown riot.
-McCarthy is sympathetic to the protests.
+May 11, 1972 - A news feature on the "Eight Days in May," highlighting anti-war demonstrations known as the “Dinkytown” riot.
+Segment presents Eugene McCarthy, who is sympathetic to the protests, speaking to a local audience.

 June 12, 1972 - Jack Baker comments about similar goals of the state convention Women's Caucus and the Gay Rights Caucus.
 Baker states Women's Caucus is essentially tearing down and rejecting male chauvinism, and so is the Gay Rights Caucus.